canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/kubeflow-tutorial/kubeflow-tutorial.md

 juju scp kubernetes-master/0:config ~/.kube/config
 ```

-## Installing KubeFlow using ksonnet
+## Installing Kubeflow using ksonnet
 Duration: 3:00

-Now that we have a Kubernetes cluster up and running, we will deploy KubeFlow to it.
-The KubeFlow project is a relatively new community spun out of the Kubernetes project and aims to make machine learning developer workflows easy.
+Now that we have a Kubernetes cluster up and running, we will deploy Kubeflow to it.
+The Kubeflow project is a relatively new community spun out of the Kubernetes project and aims to make machine learning developer workflows easy.

 We are going to prepare our ksonnet deployment "kf-tutorial" and add the necessary packages to it.
 To keep things clean and tidy, we'll also create a dedicated Kubernetes namespace, and tie that to our ksonnet deployment as an environment which we'll call "cdk".